PSthelyBlog/ucvm-constraint-driven-cdm/README.md

 # Unified Claude-Mediated Virtual Machine (UCVM)

+**Update note**: the UCVM now uses the toolbridge.kmod module to bridge the system with Claude's tools (REPL, web_search, artifacts).
+Programs will be updated to use the module by default.
+The **timesync program won't execute without the toolbridge module**.

 ## Overview

 UCVM is a specification for a distributed virtual machine system that operates through natural language interaction.
 The system implements a simplified computational model with distributed consensus, process management, and memory protection.